Oren Koules

 Oren Koules (born January 31, 1961) is an American entrepreneur and film producer.
 He is the co-founder of Evolution Entertainment and produced the Saw film series as well as the CBS television series Two and a Half Men.
-Koules is also the former owner of the Tampa Bay Lightning and the Helena Bighorns.
+A former professional hockey player, Koules later purchased the Tampa Bay Lightning where he was also the team's Governor and Chief Executive Officer.

+Koules later sold his rights the Saw franchise and its library in 2025.
+He also signed a multi-picture deal with Paramount Pictures.
+The first film under the deal, Trust, was released in August 2025.

 Early life

 Koules was born and raised in La Grange Park, Illinois, a suburb of Chicago.
 As a child, he took figure skating lessons where he developed an interest in playing ice hockey, later dropping out of high school to pursue a career as a professional hockey player.

 Career

 Early career; hockey and commodities

 Koules competed in the Western Hockey League from 1979 to 1982.
 During his career he played for six different teams, including the Medicine Hat Tigers, Portland Winter Hawks, Brandon Wheat Kings, and Spokane Flyers.
 His final year he played for the Hampton Roads Gulls, Virginia Raiders, and Saginaw Gears.
 His best year was in 1980 with the Spokane Flyers when he scored 28 goals with 45 assists for a total of 73 points.

 Koules was not drafted by an NHL team, but he attended two tryout camps for his hometown Chicago Blackhawks.
 After his hockey career, Koules became a commodities trader at the Chicago Mercantile Exchange in 1983.
 He was one of the youngest members on the floor and eventually purchased a full membership to the Exchange.
 He sold his seat and left the exchange in good standing in 1991.